Susu language

-Susu or Guinean (endonym: Sosoxui; Soussou) is the language of the Susu or Soso people of Guinea and Sierra Leone, West Africa.
+Susu (endonym: Sosoxui; Soussou) is the language of the Susu or Soso people of Guinea and Sierra Leone, West Africa.
 It is in the Mande language family, and its closest relative is Yalunka.

 It is one of the national languages of Guinea and spoken mainly in the coastal region of the country.

 History

 The language was also used by people in the coastal regions of Guinea and Sierra Leone as a trade language.

 The first literature in Susu was a translation of the first seven chapters of the Gospel of Matthew, translated by John Godfrey Wilhelm of the Church Mission Society.
 This was published in London as "Lingjili Matthew" in 1816.
 J.G.
 Wilhelm translated a considerable portion of the New Testament, but only this small part appears to have been printed.